desmond1121/RippleCompat/README.md

 ##Strength

-- Support ripple with view's origin background, or you can set a background image with `scaleType`;
+- Support ripple with view's origin background, or you can set a background image with `scaleType`!
+- Auto palette ripple color with the background image!
 - Support `ImageView`, `TextView`, `Button`, `EditText`.
 Especially, `android:scaleType` of `ImageView` also works!
 - You can choose these type of ripple: Circle, Heart, Triangle;
 - Spinning ripple;